andsens/bootstrap-vz/bootstrapvz/plugins/puppet/README.rst

 - This plugin only installs the PC1 package for now, needs to be extended to be able to install the package of choice
-- The puppetlabs agent is only available to i386 and amd64 architectures.
-ARM is not available from repository at this time.
-If you need to have the agent on ARM, you need to build the agent yourself, and install them through the ``packages`` section of the bootstrap-vz manifest

 Manifests: